MrAlexSee/InterviewTopics/README.md

 Python
 --------------------

 Python: interpreted, object-oriented, garbage-collected, name binding, duck typing (based on runtime object interface),  many libraries.
 Reference interpreter is called CPython, other: PyPy which is based on JIT.
+Stuff below is relevant to Python2.

 [Not great](https://stackoverflow.com/questions/1017621/why-isnt-python-very-good-for-functional-programming) for functional programming: